avajs/ava/docs/recipes/react.md

 ## Setting up Babel

-AVA automatically extends your regular (project-level) Babel configuration.
+When you [enable Babel](https://github.com/avajs/babel), AVA will automatically extend your regular (project-level) Babel configuration.
 You should be able to use React in your test files without any additional configuration.

 However if you want to set it up explicitly, add the preset to the test options in AVA's Babel pipeline by modifying your `package.json` or `ava.config.js` file.